The best TV shows to watch on Disney+ UK

 The Phineas and Ferb Movie This is still a working title, but we Disney Television Animation has lined up a new animated film featuring many of the voice cast from the original series which ran between 2007 and 2015.

-Love, Simon: The Series A sequel series to the independent film about a closeted gay teen who falls in love with a mysterious classmate that he meets online.
-This one revolves around a new character called Victor, while original star Nick Robinson is on board as narrator.

-Further projects which have already been announced include Diary of a Female President.
-Nonfiction series include Be Our Chef, Cinema Relics: Iconic Art of the Movies (working title), Earthkeepers (working title), Encore!, the untitled Walt Disney Imagineering documentary series, (Re)Connect, Rogue Trip and Shop Class (working title).
+Further projects which have already been announced include Nonfiction series include Cinema Relics: Iconic Art of the Movies (working title), Earthkeepers (working title), (Re)Connect, Rogue Trip and Shop Class (working title).